-Figure 4-12 compares unemployment trends from 2002 through 2022 for the United States, Washington and Chelan County, based on data from the state Employment Security Department (Washington Employement Security Department 2023).
-In 2020, Chelan County (8.2%), Washington State (8.5%), and the United States (8.1%) saw a rise in unemployment.
-Since the end of the COVID-19 pandemic, unemployment rates have continued to steadily decline.
+Figure 4-12 compares unemployment trends from 2002 through 2022 for the United States, Washington, and Chelan County, based on data from the state Employment Security Department (Washington Employment Security Department 2023).
+In 2020, Chelan County (8.2%), Washington State (8.5%), and the United States (8.1%) experienced an increase in unemployment.
+Since the end of the COVID-19 pandemic, unemployment rates have continued to decline steadily.

-Source: (Washington Employement Security Department 2023)
+Source: (Washington Employment Security Department 2023)